It’s a statistic we’ve seen too many times on broadcasts of NFL games.

 It’s noteworthy that when we adjusted the number of points needed on the drive, we produced a list with five different names.
 Three of the five quarterbacks on this list – Peyton Manning, Carson Palmer and Drew Bledsoe – are retired, with only Wilson and Roethlisberger still active.

+He helped the Seahawks win two of their three games in those situations in 2020.
+Between 2017-20, and including the postseason, Wilson has tossed 50 TD passes and only 13 interceptions in the fourth quarter and overtime.
 Considering those numbers along with his success rate on clutch drives, you’d have to rank Wilson as the NFL’s top quarterback with the game on the line.

 But consider this: the league average in producing go-ahead touchdowns in those situations is 17.6%, but two-time Super Bowl hero Eli Manning led the Giants to touchdowns on five of eight such opportunities – none of which occurred in the Super Bowls.